Macrometacorp/docs/docs/cep/getting-started-stream-workers.md

 ### Step 5.
 Add Data to the Source

-Upload the following data to the source you created:
+Upload the following data to your source.
+In this case, it's a collection called `SampleCargoAppInputTable`.

 ```sql
 {"weight": 1}